iTwin/itwinjs-core/docs/learning/ECSqlReference/JSON1VirtualClasses.md

 # JSON1 virtual classes

 This EC wrapper for [JSON1 SQLite extension](https://sqlite.org/json1.html#jeach).
-It allow you to enumerate json document as table.
+It allows you to enumerate json documents as tables.

 ## json_tree()